 Plateau Remousse Viewpoint

-Because it’s completely surrounded by lush forests, hills and mountains, Plateau Remousse has become one of my favorite hiking trails in the Black River Gorges!
+Because it’s completely surrounded by lush forests, hills and mountains, Plateau Remousse has become one of my favorite hiking trails in the Black River Gorges National Park!

-Walk to the other side of the bridge and turn left towards the uphill path.
+Walk across the bridge and turn left towards the hill.
 The trail weaves through the forest until you reach the first viewpoint on your right.

 Mare aux Joncs Waterfall